0

 The Colorado Energy Office is structured into the following program areas and functions:

-The Transportation Fuels & Technology team works to reduce transportation-related emissions by accelerating the use of market-ready and emerging zero emission vehicles that can meet the needs of today’s fleets and the public but for which barriers exist.
-CEO works to increase the number of electric vehicles and other emerging zero emission transportation technologies through policy and planning, infrastructure grant funding, and education and outreach to consumers.
+The Transportation team works to reduce transportation-related emissions by accelerating the use of market-ready and emerging zero emission vehicles that can meet the needs of today’s fleets and the public, but for which barriers exist.
+CEO works to increase the number of electric vehicles and other emerging zero emission transportation technologies through policy and planning, infrastructure grant funding, and education and outreach to consumers, with a particular focus on low income and disproportionately impacted communities.

-The Weatherization Assistance Program (WAP) team serves households meeting an annual income requirement or 200% or less of the federal poverty level.
+The Weatherization Assistance Program (WAP) team provides direct energy retrofit services, including energy efficiency, insulation, and renewable energy installation to households meeting an annual income requirement or 200% or less of the federal poverty level through contracts with statewide service providers.
 Nearly 30% of Colorado households experience energy burden, spending more than 4% of their household income on utility bills annually.
-This percentage increases dramatically for impoverished households.
-This program uses a combination of federal, state and utility funding to provide direct energy retrofit services to these households through contracts with statewide service providers.
-CEO coordinates the funding sources, establishes performance standards, conducts technical and administrative training, and performs compliance reviews of the service providers.
+This percentage increases dramatically for low-income households.
+To address this significant problem, CEO establishes performance standards, conducts technical and administrative training, and performs compliance reviews of the service providers.
+CEO is also focused particularly on workforce development to ensure it can meet its weatherization goals.

 The Operations team is responsible for the fiduciary integrity of the office and creating internal processes that ensure efficient, effective, and elegant operations.
-This Unit is responsible for overseeing the office’s accounting and budget functions in order to ensure that CEO continues to prudently manage taxpayer dollars.
-The Operations Unit is also responsible for designing and facilitating CEO’s data-driven strategic planning process and refining the office’s internal and external policies and procedures.
-This Unit works with all other units to ensure all fiscal responsibilities are met in a timely and complete manner.
+This team is responsible for overseeing the office’s accounting and budget functions in order to ensure that CEO continues to prudently manage taxpayer dollars.
+They are responsible for designing and facilitating CEO’s data-driven strategic planning process and refining the office’s policies and procedures.
+Current process improvement initiatives include the development of an operations database, and surveying CEO’s customers to inform program improvements.

 Performance Plans